rebelappstudio/accessibility_tools/README.md

 **Provides hints to ensure your app remains accessible to all.**

 Creating an accessible app is incredibly important.
-But all too often it's forgotten about, or left to later.
-This package ensures your app is accessible from day one, by keeping an eye on your interface as you build it.
+But too often it's forgotten about, or left to later.
+This package ensures your app is accessible from day one, by checking your interface as you build it.

 <img width="303" alt='A screenshot showing an icon with two failed accessibilty checks: the tooltip reads "Tap area is a missing semantic label" and "Tap area of 40x40 is too small: should be at least 48×48"' src="https://user-images.githubusercontent.com/756862/201646720-c6508f43-2cf9-4a54-a41b-ae7d17b55994.png">